huynguy-db/arcion-docs/content/docs/source-setup/Mariadb.md

       - From the `ORDERS` table, only the `product` and `service` columns will be replicated as long as they meet the condition you specified in `conditions`.
       - Since the `PART` column doesn't specify any table, all of its tables will be replicated.

-      The preceeding sample follows the followig generic format.
+      The preceding sample follows the followig generic format.
 You must adhere to this format for specifying your filters.

       ```YAML
       allow: